There are 3 German umlauts: Ä, Ö and Ü

 However, if you're regularly working in the German langugage, this will quickly drive you nuts.

-If you're techno-savvy you can programme easy shortcuts on your keyboard (so I read).
+If you're tech-savvy you can programme easy shortcuts on your keyboard (so I read).

-For those of you using an English-language keyboard (UK), just use this list of commands on the numeric keypad to the right of your keyboard (or number-lock if you don’t have the keypad):
+For those of you using an English-language keyboard (UK - QWERTY), just use this list of commands on the numeric keypad to the right of your keyboard (or number-lock if you don’t have the keypad):

 Now just to be really confusing, here we have codes for the US keyboard - which also works for my German keyboard: